j9brown/pdlc/README.md

   - Power: < 5W / m^2 (manufacturer claim)
   - Capacitance: ~12 uF / m^2 (measured)

+## Design history

+v1.0: Initial prototype.
+Uses a 555 timer and inverter to generate commutation waveforms.
+Works well for small PDLC samples.
+Can't drive larger panels without modification because it does not wait for the power-good signal to be asserted and the output capacitor to be sufficiently charged before energizing the panel so it hiccups.

 ## Notice

 The PDLC driver software, documentation, design, and all copyright protected artifacts are released under the terms of the [MIT license](LICENSE).